fullptr/datamatic/README.md

 ### Plugins

 The syntax for Datamatic is very simple, and as such it may not be capable of generating the desired code.
-To this end, it is possible to create Plugins to allow users to define text replacement functions using the full power of Python:
+To this end, it is possible to create Plugins to allow users to define text replacement functions using the full power of Python.
+These can be placed anywhere inside the target repo and Datamatic will discover them.

 ![Plugins](res/Plugin.png)